No Way Out (1950 film): Reception

+In October 1950, the board of directors of the National Newspaper Publishers Association passed a resolution protesting the use of racial epithets in all films, especially in No Way Out, where racial slurs are used thirty-five times.
+They argued that many Americans had never heard some of the terms and their use promoted undesirable expressions inappropriate for a "decent society".
+This resolution was sent to the Production Code Administration, which replied that the film's producers aimed to be forceful and dramatic to benefit African Americans, not to harm them.

 In a contemporary review for The New York Times, critic Thomas M. Pryor wrote:Sometimes the sting of a club will make more of an impression than appeals to the intellect.
 No Way Out makes no attempt to mask the ugliness and the ignorance of a manifestation of bigotry, which has long festered in our society and is peculiarly at odds with the fundamentals of our political and religious philosophies.
 No Way Out poses the problem and says in effect, 'What are you going to do about it?'
 Some people may, like this reviewer, wish that the men who made this picture had tackled the subject with less melodramatic flair. ...
 Although its aim is not always as good as its intentions, No Way Out is a harsh, outspoken picture with implications that will keep you thinking about it long after leaving the theatre.
 That makes No Way Out an important picture.